James 'Jim' Ebben, former longtime Edgewood College president, dies

 Outside of work, the native of Little Chute served on the boards of several local organizations, including the Madison Symphony Orchestra, St. Mary’s Hospital and Catholic Charities, the obituary said, and enjoyed playing bridge and poker, taking in opera and symphony performances, and traveling the world.

-A funeral Mass will be held Monday at 11 a.m. at St. Thomas Aquinas Parish in Madison, 602 Everglade Drive.
+A funeral Mass will be held Monday at 11 a.m. at St. Thomas Aquinas Parish, 602 Everglade Drive.
 It will be livestreamed at www.stamadison.org.

 Photos: How Midwest schools are navigating COVID-19